codeforboston/police-data-trust/README.md

 POSTGRES_PASSWORD=<YOUR_PASSWORD>
 ```

-4. Login into your local PostgreSQL instance using the preferred user from the previous step, and run the command:
+4. Login into your local PostgreSQL instance using the preferred user from the previous step, and run the command: `CREATE DATABASE police_data;`

-`CREATE DATABASE police_data;`
+5. Test application by running either the `run_unix.sh` or `run_windows.bat` executable as appropriate for your operating system.

 # Documentation